-- Dependent Child/Parents Not Separated or Divorced - For children, the healthcare plan of the parent whose birthday occurs earlier in the calendar year is deemed to be primary. - If both parents' birthdays occur on the same day, the healthcare plan that has insured the parent for the longest period of time is primary. - If one of the plans does not have the parent birthday rule, the father's healthcare plan is primary. - Dependent Child/Parents Separated or Divorced - a.
+• Dependent Child/Parents Not Separated or Divorced

+- For children, the healthcare plan of the parent whose birthday occurs earlier in the calendar year is deemed to be primary. - If both parents' birthdays occur on the same day, the healthcare plan that has insured the parent for the longest period of time is primary. - If one of the plans does not have the parent birthday rule, the father's healthcare plan is primary.

+• Dependent Child/Parents Separated or Divorced

+- a.
 When a court decree has determined that one parent has financial responsibility for medical, dental or other healthcare expenses of a child, the healthcare plan of the parent with court- decreed financial responsibility is primary to any other plan covering the child (regardless of which parent has custody). - b.
 When a court decree states that the parents will share joint custody, without specifying which parent has financial responsibilities for medical or dental care expenses of a child, the plan providing primary coverage for the child will be determined as follows: - 1.
 The healthcare plan of the parent whose birthday occurs earlier in the calendar year is primary; - 2.
 When both parents' birthdays occur on the same day, the healthcare plan that has insured the parent for the longest period of time is primary; and - 3.
 If one of the plans does not have the parent birthday rule, the father's healthcare plan is primary. - c.
 In the absence of joint custody and without court-decreed financial responsibility: - 1.
 For healthcare plans that cover a child of separated or divorced parents who have not remarried, the healthcare plan of the parent with custody is deemed to be primary. - 2.
-For healthcare plans that cover a child of remarried parent(s): - The healthcare plan of the remarried parent with custody is deemed to be primary; - The healthcare plan of the step-parent is deemed to be secondary; and - The healthcare plan of the biological parent without custody is deemed to have the third level of healthcare payment responsibility. - Active/Inactive Employee - 1.
-The healthcare plan that covers an insured individual as an active employee is primary over healthcare plan that covers a retiree or laid-off employee. - 2.
-The same process is true for an active employee covered by his/her employer's groupinsurance medical plan who is also covered as a dependent under a retiree's/laid-off employee's group-insurance medical plan. - 3.
-An active employee's healthcare plan will have primary coverage responsibilities.
+For healthcare plans that cover a child of remarried parent(s): - The healthcare plan of the remarried parent with custody is deemed to be primary; - The healthcare plan of the step-parent is deemed to be secondary; and - The healthcare plan of the biological parent without custody is deemed to have the third level of healthcare payment responsibility.